-- iii.
+iii.
 If children were admitted into the care of the organisation, did the organisation decide which establishment they would be admitted into?

 Occasionally, in earlier years, children were given into care of the Congregation and went into the care of whichever house had room for them.
 However, in general children were admitted by the particular House rather than the Congregation.
-Children were usually placed near to their family if - Who placed children with the organisation?
-Until the 1950s, children were placed by public assistance boards, parish priests, self-referrals (family) and the Edinburgh Catholic Enquiry Office.
-In later years the majority of referrals were by local authorities. - v.
+Children were usually placed near to their family if this was possible.

+iv.
+Who placed children with the organisation?

+Until the 1950s, children were placed by the St Vincent de Paul Society, public assistance boards, parish priests, self-referrals (family) and the Edinburgh Catholic Enquiry Office.
+In later years the majority of referrals were by local authorities.

+v.
 From 15 April 1971 (the date on which the Children's Hearing system was introduced), did the organisation/establishment receive children mainly from the Children's Hearing system?